sangoonthego/sangoonthego/README.md

 <p>
   <em>
    Computer Science fuels my curiosity and drive.
-I aim to be both a Fullstack and AI Engineer, creating robust web applications and exploring innovative ways to embed AI into real-world systems.
+I aim to be both a Software and AI Engineer, creating robust web applications and exploring innovative ways to embed AI into real-world systems.
   </em>
 </p>